Photo: SAGA Space Architects

 Since 2018, SAGA Space Architects has been working on the development of the lunar habitat, LUNARK.
-In 2020, LUNARK was tested during a nearly 100-day mission in North Greenland, where space architects Sebastian Aristotelis and Karl-Johan Sørensen placed the habitat to live there.
+In 2020, LUNARK was tested during a 60-day mission in North Greenland, where space architects Sebastian Aristotelis and Karl-Johan Sørensen placed the habitat to live there.

 In collaboration with researchers, the project has investigated the psychological effects associated with isolation.
 After the test mission, the habitat was left in North Greenland.
-In the summer of 2021, when conditions were less harsh, the habitat was brought home, repaired, and subsequently exhibited in DAC in 2022.
+In the summer of 2021, when conditions were less harsh, the habitat was brought home, repaired, and is now exhibited in Danish Architecture Center.

-While you wait for the exhibition, you can watch the documentary series about Sebastian and Karl-Johan’s 60 days in the lunar habitat on DRTV (in Danish).
+Do you want to know more about the expedition to Greenland, you can watch the documentary series about Sebastian and Karl-Johan’s 60 days in the lunar habitat on DRTV (in Danish).